Wild Cat (Tygers of Pan Tang album)

 Wild Cat is the debut album by the British heavy metal band Tygers of Pan Tang.
 It was released in 1980 on MCA Records, and reached #18 on the UK album chart.
+The band's debut single "Don't Touch Me There", released in January 1980, was re-recorded for inclusion.
 The album was re-issued in 1989 in a double-LP package with Spellbound, and on CD in 1997 with bonus tracks.

 Critical reception

 Goldmine called the album "an early biker-metal classic exuding all the boisterous charm one would expect from a bunch of young kids excitedly helping build a scene."

 Track listing

 All songs written by Jess Cox, Brian Dick, Rick Laws, and Robb Weir except where noted.